hanggrian/openpss/README.md

 =======
 ![OpenPSS][logo]

-Point of Sale software specifically for offset printing business.
+Point of Sale software specifically designed for offset and digital printing business.
 Powered by JavaFX and Kotlin frameworks.
 Heavily under development.